 - Understanding your running watch statsWe demystify the jargon to help you get more from your running watch

-While we did have a few issues with the optical heart monitor, it's still an all round great pair of sporty in-ears.
+While we did have a few issues with the optical heart monitor, these are still an all round great pair of sporty in-ears.
 There's even automatic rep counting, which comes in handy when you're giving the running shoes a rest and heading to the gym instead.